(First published in JFK Facts, January 30, 2013)

 In his best-selling book Killing Kennedy, Bill O’Reilly tells a brief tale of an intrepid reporter — himself — chasing the historical truth of JFK’s assassination in south Florida.
 But the story itself is a fiction, as O’Reilly reveals here in his own voice.

 In the annals of the JFK assassination story, rife with CIA and FBI malfeasance, O’Reilly’s fanciful anecdote might seem trivial.
-It is not the saddest feature of a book that manages to ignore all of the high-quality JFK assassination scholarship of the last two decades.
+It is not the saddest feature of his book, which manages to ignore all of the high-quality JFK assassination scholarship of the last two decades.

 But as O’Reilly’s yarn is presented as fact in USA Today and the Fort-Worth Telegram; as his book dominates the best-seller charts; and as a credulous National Geographic embarks on making a documentary of Killing Kennedy, O’Reilly’s credibility matters.

 In O’Reilly’s account, the dramatic incident happened on March 29, 1977.
-The Fox News talk show host was then a 28-year-old television reporter in Dallas seeking to make a name for himself by investigating a popular subject that media elites habitually disdained: the assassination of President John F. Kennedy.
+The Fox News talk show host was then a 28-year-old television reporter in Dallas seeking to make a name for himself by investigating a popular subject that other reporters disdained: the assassination of President John F. Kennedy.

 O’Reilly spins the story with third person modesty in Killing Kennedy (p.
 300), calling himself “the reporter.”
 He wrote that he